sarmadiali98/ReLico/README.md

 ### Smart-home serial bridge does not connect

-If you are using the optional hardware example, edit the serial port in `serial_bridge.py` to match your system.
+If you are using the hardware example, edit the serial port in `serial_bridge.py` to match your system.

 ## License